thakkarnitin63/Perception-based-robotic-arm-grasping/README.md

 ### **Steps to Follow for executions:**
 * Install Moveit on your system from this link : [Moveit](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html)
 * Fork this Repo: `https://github.com/thakkarnitin63/Perception-based-robotic-arm-grasping.git`
+* In Repo, I have got Intel Realsense Plugin get that folder outside this folder:`realsense_ws`
+  * open terminal follow this command `cd realsense_ws` then `catkin make` this will build the catkin package       and your intel realsense plugin will start working to simulate the depth camera in gazebo since we are not      using real hardware

 **Author-Nitin Thakkar**